 Which one of the 6 options for 5-braiding was used for Sarhua suspension bridge isn't known, but my guess is one of the SYMMETRICALs - with notation: '22 = OOuu' or '121 = OuuO' - being rather simple to command the braiding teams.

-- they now seems to make 4-braided ropes
+- they now seems to make 4-strand braided ropes ? difficult to view -

 Pukayaku bridge over Yanamayo river in AncashThere were hundreds of bridges all over Inca-land, when the Spaniards came.
 The bridge over Yanamayo river was abandoned around the time of the creation of the creole republic, but it has recently been reconstructed as an archaeological experiment under sponsorship of INC - dirección Regional del Cultura, Ancash 2006.

 The technical facts were very scarce: Span of bridge 45 meters - and an all together consume of 30 kilometers "sogas trenzados" of 1 cm in diameter.
 The four mains are seen 3-braided.
 The type of fibre wasn't known from the historical accounts - only that the bridge was build of some type of vegetal fibers.

 They chosed fibre from Agave Americana, marguey, carbuya, penca azul - what more or less are synomym names for the same.
 There are registered around 200 types of American Agaves.

 The interesting point for ropemakersis the use of fibers from the agave Penca Azul, whereas the technology employed for ropemaking seems more questionable around autenticity.
 They say for example that they had "trenzado las sogas" what directly means that they have "braided" their cords - but to our confusion the photo shows that they are twisted.